What Is Insolvency and How Does It Work?

 What Is Insolvency?

-If you’ve never fully understood the meaning of insolvency, it’s defined as a state of financial distress in which an individual or company cannot repay the debts they owe to lenders or creditors.
+The meaning of insolvency isn’t always clear.
+People in business define insolvency as a state of financial distress in which an individual or company cannot repay the debts they owe.
 For example, a business may become insolvent if it’s unable to keep up with monthly payments due on their small business loans or money owed to vendors for goods and services they have already received.

-Being insolvent often leads to bankruptcy, but insolvency by itself is not the same thing as bankruptcy.
-Before an insolvent company gets involved in any legal proceedings, they will likely be involved in informal negotiations with creditors, such as setting up alternative payment arrangements.
+Often being insolvent means bankruptcy is on the horizon, but insolvency by itself is not the same thing as bankruptcy.
+Before an insolvent company gets involved in any legal proceedings, they will likely engage in informal negotiations with creditors, such as setting up alternative payment arrangements.

 How Does Insolvency Work?